-Lighting throughout the vehicle is provided by fluorescent lights contained in the top of the overhead lockers, and which also illuminate the inside of the lockers.
-A separate light is also provided above the front entrance area, and there are two lights in the overcab bed area.
-Additional lighting in the lounge area is provided by six spot lamps, individually switched, fitted to the underside of the overhead lockers.
+Lighting throughout the vehicle is provided by fluorescent lights contained in the tops of the overhead lockers, and which also illuminate the inside of the lockers.
+Additional lighting is also provided by three individually switched fluorescent lamps mounted in the ceiling and luton area.